US Cash Products-Harbor gasoline dips on month-end trade

 * October RBOB barrels seen stronger in Harbor market

-Sept 29 New York Harbor gasoline fell 4.00 cents a gallon on Thursday, canceling out the previous session's gains on the last day of trade for September barrels, traders said.
+Sept 29 New York Harbor gasoline fell 4.00 cents a gallon on Thursday, canceling out its Wednesday gains on the last day of trade for September barrels, traders said.

-Harbor distillates for early November trade rose, with heating oil seen up a penny a gallon and ultra-low-sulfur diesel called half a cent per gallon higher.
+Harbor distillates for early November trade rose likewise, with heating oil seen up a penny a gallon and ultra-low sulfur diesel called a half cent a gallon higher.

 The harbor rally was supported by continued reaction to

-In the Midwest, Chicago gasoline fell a cent a gallon, correcting some of its late-Wednesday gains.
+In the Midwest, Chicago gasoline fell a cent a gallon on Thursday, correcting some of its late-Wednesday gains.

 BP did not respond to repeated requests for comment.

-On the Gulf Coast, jet fuel differentials gained half a cent per gallon in pre-weekend buying.
-M3 gasoline differentials seesawed, slipping a quarter cent per gallon early and rebounding to end up a quarter cent.
+On the Gulf Coast, jet fuel differentials gained half a cent per gallon in pre-weekend buying on Thursday, while M3 gasoline differentials slipped about a quarter cent per gallon, extending Wednesday's 3.00-cent retreat from a nickel-per-gallon jump on Colonial Pipeline scheduling.

 U.S. GULF COAST <0#P-USG>

-Cycle 56 M3 gasoline was seen done early at 1.50 and 1.25 cents under November RBOB futures, down a quarter cent, but later rebounded to 0.75 cent under, up a quarter cent on the day.
+Cycle 56 M3 gasoline was seen done at 1.50 and 1.25 cents under November RBOB futures, down a quarter cent.

-Newly prompt Cycle 56 61-grade ultra-low-sulfur diesel was seen done at 1.80, 1.85 and 2.00 cents over the November heating oil screen, up a quarter cent.
+Newly prompt Cycle 56 61-grade ultra-low sulfur diesel was seen done at 1.85 cents over the November heating oil screen, up a quarter cent.

 Cycle 56 54-grade jet fuel gained half a penny to talk at 5.00/6.00 cents over.